vtexdocs/dev-portal-content/docs/release-notes/google-tag-manager-new-version.md

 - Obtain relevant data on navigation through the most current version of the Google tool.

 ## What needs to be done?

+Refer to the [Installing Google Tag Manager](/docs/guides/vtex-io-documentation-installing-google-tag-manager) and the [Setting up Google Tag Manager](/docs/guides/vtex-io-documentation-setting-up-google-tag-manager) to configure the Google Analytics 4 settings.